maevadevs/Go-Developer-Advanced/03-Composite-Types/readme.md

 ### UTF-8

-- Most commonly used encoding for Unicode
+- The most commonly-used encoding for Unicode
-- Unicode uses a total of 4 bytes (32-bits) for each codepoint (character)
+- **Unicode uses a total of 4 bytes/32-bits for each codepoint ("character")**
   - UTF-32 - 4-bytes codepoint, but waste space
   - UTF-16 - One or two 2-bytes codepoint, but also waste space
   - UTF-8